benjamindehli/4-track-glockenspiel/README.md

 - Layered
   - Normal speed samples and half speed samples are assigned to the same part of the keyboard.
+- Layered (Pitch Stretched)
+  - Like Layered, but the samples are also stretched further down the keyboard for slower and deeper sounds.
 - Split
   - Normal speed samples and half speed samples are assigned to different parts of the keyboard.